is a Melbourne-Based Singaporean Actor, Performer and Maker.

 I do it because I enjoy it.
 I’m Inspired by images, by the things happening around the world, by cloudiness and the need for clarity.

 I try to find the medium where the work is best expressed but as my formal training is as a performer, I do enjoy performing in my work.
 I find that the desire to make a work interactive, immersive or participatory is from my desire for audiences to experience the same transformation and imaginative work I experience as an actor.
-One that puts people in the shoes of another or the world of another.

 I am interested in the creation of worlds, in narratives that allow us to look into how we navigate our roles in a society.
 Themes of social inequality, identity, tradition, culture, waste and excess are currently themes I’m interested in.
 The question of how one’s environment serves to shape one’s perceived identity and experience of the world are things I’m exploring.
 I’m also interested in one’s sense of belonging and how we can find and create spaces for people to feel a sense of belonging and safety.
 In my craft, I search for ways to be open and inclusive, to facilitate a sense of safety and empathy and create worlds that allow participants to experience fully, to be immersed and provoked.